AMDRAS COURSES

 The assessment includes an assessed mediation simulation (role-play) and a written component

-Certificates will be issued by UWA
+Certificates and Accreditation will be issued by the University of Western Australia

 HR and ER

-Business and management
+Business and Management

 Legal, Judiciary, and Court administration

-Government, local councils, and NGOs
+Government, Local Councils, and NGOs

-Policing and defence
+Policing and Defence